chc-database/data/docs/recording_people.md

 People are the most numerous kind of node in the China Historical Database (CHCD).
 As such, the database has numerous properties which can be used to record information about people.
 This documentation provides guidelines to help you format your own data collection sheets so that the data can be readily cleaned and inputted into the CHCD.

-Most of these properties cannot be conceptualized as a relationships.
-However, the CHCD team chose to record a select number of properties as static which could have been otherwise recorded.
-This choice was due to ensure that future queries of the data did not become too complex or worse, unmeaningful.
+Most of these properties cannot be conceptualized as a relationship.
+However, the CHCD team chose to record some relational data as static properties.
+This choice was made to ensure that future queries of the data did not become too complex or worse, meaningless.

 Each section provides a description of what is being recorded, a general format for how to record, and examples.